cs625-datavis-fall19/hw3-arrange-LalitaSharkey/report.md

 10/01/2019

 CS 625, Fall 2019
-## Initail data observation
+## Initail data observation and data transformation
-Before start jumping into creating visualizations, I have done some observation in order to gain a better understanding of the datasets.
+Before start jumping into creating visualizations, I did some observation in order to gain a better understanding of the datasets.
 There were 2 datasets given.
 The first dataset is a daily breakdown information of Norfolk churchs that provide shelters for adults during winter(11/29/2017 to 1/16/2018).
 The other dataset contains information on daily weather information in the same duration as the first dataset.
 There were 49 samples in both the datasets.
+There were some feilds with missing values and mixed values between numerical and a letter "T".
+Since question 3 required infromation from both datasets, I decided to join 2 tables using Microsoft Excel Power Query.
+I also I also normalized some feilds namely "Total Demand",	"Temp Low",	"Precipitation",	"Snow", and	"Snow Depth".
+The purpoose of normalization was to observe the differnces when plotting the scatter plots for question number 3.
 ## Question 1: What was the breakdown of women vs. men who were provided shelter each night?
 ### Part 1 - Using Application (Tableau)
 ![Q1](img/Q1.png)